sanster23/learn-go-with-tests/README.md

 1. Install Go - Setup the golang environment
 2. Hello World - Declare variables, constants, if/else statements, switch cases, go syntax and the very first program with test case.
 3. Integers - Further Explore function declaration syntax and learn new ways to improve the documentation of your code.
+4. Iteration - Learn about `for` and benchmarking